Introduction

 What should I do if the paint starts to peel or chip?

-If you see peeling or chipping, sand the affected area gently, clean it, and apply a touch-up coat of the right paint.
+If you notice peeling or chipping, gently sand the affected area, clean it thoroughly, and apply a touch-up coat of the appropriate paint to restore its appearance.

 Is it possible to revert my painted marble fireplace back to its original state?